Signal Station, Moreton Island: Description

-Located on the western side of Moreton Island at Cowan Cowan, the two storeyed Signal Station is positioned behind the first dune overlooking the beach and shipping channel.
+Located on the western side of Moreton Island at Cowan Cowan, the two storied Signal Station is positioned behind the first dune overlooking the beach and shipping channel.
 To the north along the beach are the remains of concrete gun emplacements.

-A small timber-framed building, rectangular in plan, it is mounted on low concrete stumps and clad internally and externally with asbestos cement sheeting with asbestos cement cover strips.
-On the south east corner a double row of stumps lead to a timber door indicating the former position of the entry steps.
+A small timber-framed building, rectangular in plan, it is mounted on low concrete stumps and clad internally and externally with asbestos cement sheeting and asbestos cement cover strips.
+On the southeast corner a double row of stumps lead to a timber door indicating the former position of the entry steps.
 This door opens into the lower level which consists of two rooms joined by a connecting door.
 These rooms have suspended timber floors and double hung timber framed windows which are barred and screened.

-The upper level, similarly divided into two, consists of a single room with a hip roof and a roof terrace.
+The upper level, similarly divided into two, consists of a single room with a hip roof and a roof terrace providing a panoramic view.
 This upper level is inaccessible as the staircase, formerly an external stair on the eastern side of the building, has been removed.
 The room has continuous windows running around the perimeter walls which are interrupted only by the two doorways.
 A doorway remains which would have formerly been at the top of the stair.
 Another doorway, in the centre of the southern wall, opens from the room onto the roof terrace.

 A number of small concrete slabs and other remains are located in the grass around the Signal Station.